BULL SALE

 The negative effects of over feeding on a bull's fertility, long-term structural soundness & breeding longevity are well documented.

-If it requires weaning onto crop &/or supplementation, & then yet another crop + further supplementation in order to prepare them for sale, there can be little credibility in the claim that those bulls are 'low maintenance' or 'easy doing' or 'raised under commercial conditions'.
+If it requires weaning onto crop &/or supplementation, & then yet another crop + further supplementation in order to prepare them for sale, there can be little credibility in the claim that those bulls are "low maintenance", "easy doing" or "raised under commercial conditions".
 That this may be a widespread practice in the seedstock industry makes it no more credible; it simply makes it commonplace!

 We urge buyers to be mindful not to confuse fat for muscle.
 The report "Breeding for Profit" published by QDPI sums this sentiment up nicely:-